RISE Bridge Program

 Participants are expected to attend all activities and events.
 A timetable of the week’s activities will be shared with participants closer to the start of the program.
 In the meantime, participants can expect to start with breakfast every morning and go through dinner every evening during the week-long program.
-Below are some of the topics we’ll be addressing during the institute.
+Below are some of the topics we’ve previously covered during the institute.

 - Library Tour & Citation Software

 - Mentoring Discussion

 - Blackboard & Other Technologies

 - Paragraph Mapping & Other Tricks of the Trade